AustinJGreen/KerasEE/README.md

 variety of genres.

 ### Pro Classifier
-First classifier I trained was a "Pro" classifer.
+First classifier I trained was a "Pro" classifier.
 This was trained based upon worlds built by builders with lots of experience who balance worlds with art and playability and most importantly originality.
 Yes this is highly subjective.
 Worlds with stairs, basic minigames, and the like are not considered pro.
 However, the classifier was trained based upon a variety of well built and liked worlds by the community which include pure art levels, pure frustrations, and the